-This page features examples of the most notable media appearances featuring Nina Teicholz.
+This page includes examples of the most notable media appearances featuring Nina Teicholz.
 Learn more about her and her book “The Big Fat Surprise” by accessing the various articles, podcast episodes, and media segments from the New York Times, the Wall Street Journal, Nightline and MSNBC available on this page.

 Counting calories is now the law of the land.
 This month, a long-delayed regulation came into effect requiring all food chains with 20 or more locations to list calorie information on their menus.
 Nutritionists fought to include the rule in the Affordable Care Act as a means of fighting obesity.
 But it turns out the regulation is based on weak science.